 The problem began with a group of physicians who have little training in diagnosing myofascial pain, but they were able to discuss similarities in the cases, which led to the grouping and classification and ultimately the diseasification of a disorder that was buried in the group.

-Those who were buried in the group have a neurological pain regulation problem which may according to the authors experience be a poor adaptation to pain stimuli that has become chronic, causing the brain to adapt and misinterpret pain.
+Those who were buried in the group have a neurological pain regulation problem which may according to the author’s experience be a poor adaptation to pain stimuli that has become chronic, causing the brain to adapt and misinterpret pain.
 Most of these people are put on meds by the medical community, yet others do quite well with chiropractic care, especially methods such as Myofascial Release, Active Release Treatment, manipulation, foot orthotics to level the pelvis and exercise in the absence of pharmaceuticals.
-Many of these patients unfortunately are not referred for chiropractic care and not all approached to the condition work the same.
+Many of these patients unfortunately are not referred for chiropractic care and not all approaches to the condition work the same.

-The basis for most if not all of these patients are apparently mechanical, with the secondary stress, sleep disorders and chronic pain that comes with poor body mechanics or body style.
+The basis for most if not all of these patients are apparently mechanical, with the secondary stress, sleep disorders, and chronic pain that comes with poor body mechanics or body style.

 Patients who have Fibromyalgia should look for a chiropractor who does the following;

 2. Someone who performs a style of Myofascial Release.
-The Myofascia plays a big part in chronic pain and Myofascial Release is helpful in restoring body mechanics to a more normal state.
+Myofascia plays a big part in chronic pain and Myofascial Release is helpful in restoring body mechanics to a more normal state.

 3. Someone who supplies foot orthotics.
 Since most chronic pain sufferers have gait problems (problems with the way they walk, even if they are not aware of it), foot orthotics are part of the successful management of chronic pain.

-4. Manipulation both in the spine and extremities is necessary to patients to get the optimal relief from their treatment.
+4. Manipulation both in the spine and extremities is necessary to patients to get optimal relief from their treatment.

 5. Exercises to improve muscular coordination and firing patterns, which is part of why people hurt.
 Poor muscular coordination and tightened myofascial combine to cause joint stress and therefore pain.